 What type of computer do I need to take the GRE course?

-You do not need a computer to take the GRE course; however, you do need to have access to a computer that is compatible with the PowerPrep II v2.0 software to take the computer-based practice tests.
-The PowerPrep software is compatible with 32-bit and 64-bit versions of Windows 8, 7, Vista, and Windows XP.
-It is not compatible with Mac OS X. If you have a Macintosh that is Intel powered you can run the PowerPrep software with a Windows compatible operating system under Boot Camp.
+You do not need a computer to take the GRE course; however, you do need to have access to a computer that is compatible with the PowerPrep II v2.2 software to take the computer-based practice tests.
+The Powerprep software is compatible with both PC and Mac Systems.
+For PC Users the PowerPrep software is compatible with 32-bit and 64-bit versions of Windows 7 and 8.
+For Mac Users the PowerPrep software is compatible with Mac OS X 10.7 and above.

 When should I start preparing for the GRE?